INJAZ Al-Arab: Awards & Publications

+School of Education.
+The initiative recognized INJAZ for putting 21st-century education into practice.

 A 2012 study supported by Citi Foundation by professors from Harvard and Dubai School of Government (now named Mohammed Bin Rashid School of Government) found that INJAZ Al-Arab alumni have a significantly shorter waiting period than other youth while searching for jobs after graduation.

-Named one of the top 100 NGOs in the world by NGO Advisor for six consecutive years, INJAZ Al-Arab has influenced the lives of over (4) million students since its inception in 2004.

 INJAZ has been recognized as part of the Harvard Global Education Initiative under the Harvard Graduate School of Education.
 The initiative recognizes INJAZ Al-Arab for putting 21 st century education into practice.

 Professor Fernando M. Reimers of Harvard University published his book on INJAZ Al-Arab "Learning How to Improve the World: How INJAZ Al-Arab Helps Youth in the Middle East Develop an Entrepreneurial Mindset".
 The book is a study done by Reimers showing the impact of the Company Program on 800 students in six different MENA countries that are Member Nations of INJAZ Al-Arab.